 Plus size ladies, It’s imperative that you find your voice and wield it as loudly as possible.
 If you think you’re being discriminated against because of your size, call it out.
 If you see your friends speaking negatively about someone’s body because it’s larger than theirs, call them out.
 A simple, “That wasn’t kind.
 You shouldn’t talk about other people’s bodies in that way” would suffice.

 We need to understand that bodies come in all shapes and sizes and they all have equal value.
-Let’s build a world where people are supported in living happy, healthy lives, free of judgment about the size of their bodies.
+Let’s build a world where people are supported in living happy, healthy lives, free of judgment and fat-shaming.